 “Statistically significant long-term changes haven’t been seen in the number of tropical cyclones forming in the Northwest Pacific Ocean and those approaching Japan in the last seventy years,” i.e. in the period for which reliable data is available.
 “It isn’t the case that the number of tropical cyclones is increasing, at least in the period between 1951 and 2019.
 The number of strong tropical cyclones also doesn’t show any statistically significant long-term trends”.

 Atsushi Goto, climate expert at the Japan Meteorological Agency (JMA) weighs his words carefully.
-They may seem surprising in light of disastrous typhoons like Maysak and Haishen, both of which hit this season, separated only by a few days.
+They may seem surprising in light of disastrous typhoons like Maysak and Haishen, both of which hit Japan this season separated only by a few days.
 However, “the intensity of tropical cyclones is expected to increase in association with climate change,” Goto adds.
-If, up to now, Japan’s typhoon season – concentrated in the months of September and August – hasn’t changed significantly, the dark clouds on the horizon appear more threatening than ever.
+If up to now Japan’s typhoon season – concentrated in the months of September and August – hasn’t changed significantly, the dark clouds on the horizon appear more threatening than ever.

 What are typhoons and how do they form?

 Typhoons, hurricanes and cyclones are different names for the same meteorological phenomenon, known scientifically as a tropical cyclone.
 It forms, as the name suggests, in the tropics: warm air rises from the oceans and results in the formation of clouds and winds that, fuelled by the oceans’ heat and water vapour, lead to the Earth’s most violent storms.

 These are known as tropical cyclones when their winds reach 119 kilometres per hour, and their name changes based on their location.
 Typhoons occur in the region of the Northwest Pacific Ocean and affect countries such as Japan, North and South Korean, China, Taiwan, Malaysia, Singapore, the Philippines, Thailand, Laos, Cambodia and Vietnam.